Sakshi11Parihar/Data_Mining_Project3_SNAPP/README.md

 Batsmen Selection:

--Batsmen Strike Rate Calculation:
+- Batsmen Strike Rate Calculation:

--We calculated the strike rate for each batsman based on runs scored in the first 32 matches from the Kaggle dataset.
+- We calculated the strike rate for each batsman based on runs scored in the first 32 matches from the Kaggle dataset.

 Average Batting Strike Rate:

--Computed the average batting strike rate for each batsman, factoring in their performance across matches.
+- Computed the average batting strike rate for each batsman, factoring in their performance across matches.

 Ranking Batsmen:

--Ranked batsmen based on their average batting strike rates to identify the most consistent and effective performers.
+- Ranked batsmen based on their average batting strike rates to identify the most consistent and effective performers.

 Bowlers Selection:

 Bowling Strike Rate Calculation:

--Calculated the bowling strike rate for each bowler using the runs conceded and wickets taken in the first 32 matches.
+- Calculated the bowling strike rate for each bowler using the runs conceded and wickets taken in the first 32 matches.

 Average Bowling Strike Rate:

--Determined the average bowling strike rate for each bowler, considering their performance in different matches.
+- Determined the average bowling strike rate for each bowler, considering their performance in different matches.

 Ranking Bowlers:

--Ranked bowlers based on their average bowling strike rates, highlighting their efficiency and wicket-taking ability.
+- Ranked bowlers based on their average bowling strike rates, highlighting their efficiency and wicket-taking ability.

 Model Prediction: